Call for Interdisciplinary Projects in Imaging

 The grants must be used for the launching of new research activities and/or the development of tools that can impact the EPFL imaging community at large.

-Only members of EPFL research labs that are part of a partner School (ENAC, IC, SB, STI, SV, CDH) can apply.
-Applicants must be employed as EPFL professors or senior scientists (MERs) for the full duration of the project.
+Only members of EPFL research labs that are part of a partner School of the Center for Imaging can apply: ENAC, IC, SB, STI, SV, CDH.
+Applicants must be employed as EPFL professors or senior scientists (MERs) for the full duration of the project (1).

 Eligible direct costs include and are limited to: